Alex Pettit: Biography

 Pettit earned his bachelor's degree from the University of Wisconsin–Parkside and received a Master of Business Administration from Loyola University of Chicago.
 In 2014, he completed his Ph.D. in Interdisciplinary Information Sciences from the University of North Texas.

 Pettit began his public career in 1998 in Denton, Texas as the first Chief Technology Officer for the city.
 He served in this capacity until October 2008.
 He then worked for private company Marsh McLennan in planning.
 He served in that position until 2009 when he became a consultant for Brown University where he served as project manager for planning and coordination of Brown's data center.

 In 2010, Governor of Oklahoma Brad Henry appointed Pettit as the State's first Chief Information Officer.
 On January 6, 2011, Governor-elect Mary Fallin announced that she would retain Pettit as State CIO.
 Pettit left the State of Oklahoma in January, 2014 and assumed the position of CIO for the State of Oregon.
+In this position, he was responsible for overseeing 40,000 state employees.
 On April 6, 2018 Pettit resigned his position as the State of Oregon CIO.
 He served in the administration of Governor Kate Brown.
+From 2020 to 2025, he served as the Colorado Governor’s Office of Information Technology chief technology officer.
+During that time, he advised the governor on regulatory frameworks for artificial intelligence and blockchain technology.
+In 2025, he moved back to Oregon to serve as the state's digital transformation projects director.